willtheorangeguy/FBI-Application-Guide/README.md

 ## Copyright
 All of the information on the FBI and their Application process has been compiled from their [website](https://fbi.gov), the information on US Immigration has been compiled from the USCIS [website](https://www.uscis.gov/) and the information on the Glock 22 has been compiled from the Glock [website](https://www.glock.com/).

 All the title page images are from CBS' TV Show _FBI_ and are copyright ©2018-2019 CBS Broadcasting, Inc. All Rights Reserved, photos taken by Michael Parmelee/CBS.
 All other images within the guide (so pages that are not cover/title pages) are copyright the [FBI](https://fbi.gov).
 The images in the Glock manual section of the guide are copyright [Glock](https://www.glock.com/).
 The website icons used in the Social Media Guide are from the [Simple Icons](https://simpleicons.org) icon pack.
+The warning icons in the Glock Manual are from the [Open Iconic](https://useiconic.com/open) icon pack.

 The FBI, the Department of Justice, USCIS, Glock or CBS do **not** endorse this project and are **not** affiliated with it **in any way**.